-With the pressure to excel at work and university, it can be difficult to get ahead of the crowd and earn that promotion or land that dream job.
+With the pressure to excel at work and university, it can be challenging to get ahead of the crowd and earn that promotion or land that dream job.

-Cognitive performance-enhancing drugs like modafinil have really stepped up into the spotlight as tools to help us get ahead of our competition.
+Cognitive performance-enhancing drugs like modafinil have stepped into the spotlight as tools to help us get ahead of our competition.

-When purchasing these medications, you’re often faced with 2 options;
+When purchasing these medications, you’re faced with two options;

-When things cost more it often gives us the impression that it’s higher quality, however, this idea is often misinformed and frankly… untrue.
+When things cost more, it often gives us the impression that it’s higher quality.
+However, this idea is misinformed and frankly — incorrect.

 In this article, we discuss why we prefer generic modafinil to brand name despite a significant difference in price.
 We also talk about why the price points are so different between the two.